 Amandeep Singh.
-14 years leading technology programmes across healthcare, SaaS, and enterprise — US to APAC.
-I help organisations fix delivery systems that are failing, and build ones that last after I leave.
+14 years embedded in technology programmes across healthcare, SaaS, and enterprise — US to APAC.
+I fix delivery systems that are failing, and build ones that hold after I'm gone.

 The companies that come to me aren't failing because of their people.
 They're failing because the way they manage work, risk, and communication hasn't scaled with them.